Fox News Might Cancel Benghazi Hero Kris Paronto Over Sponsor Threats

 If any readers to contact Fox, please ask them politely or it will make things worse for Mr. Paronto.

 Donald Trump Jr. pointed out that Kris “misspoke” when he made the threat.
 It was at that point Kris sent out two apologies on Twitter.
+[See update at the end, these tweets cost Mr. Paronto a 7-day suspension.
+The next step is a lifetime suspension]

 I apologize all you @BarackObama minions, I was completely out of line telling Fox that BHusseinObama&I should be closed room to settle our differences for him leaving us to die in Libya then him & his media lying about it.
 Thank you for the correction Pres.
 Trump 🇺🇸. https://t.co/ZiyvRzj0Z6